We have two major environmental concerns just now: our use of plastic and our sale of peat.

 Here’s what we’re doing about them.

-Plastic is one of the biggest challenges we currently face in our business.
+Plastic is one of the biggest environmental challenges we currently face in our business.
 Wood briquettes need to be kept dry and so their packaging is almost always plastic.
 This means our priorities are:

 Individual Product Packaging